+If you’re planning to build a home for the first time, I imagine that going over budget when building your home is one of your biggest concerns.
 This fear is very valid considering most people do (unfortunately) go over budget when building a home.
 However, this doesn’t have to be YOUR story!

-I don’t want this to happen to you.
-Let’s take a look at 3 of the top reasons people tend to creep significantly over their budget.
+I don’t want this to happen to you, so let’s take a look at 3 of the top reasons people creep significantly over their budget when building a home.

 3. ACCEPTING THE LOWEST BID

 Ok … again, the first two reasons many people go over budget is that they lack a vision for their future home which leads to the second reason … an unrealistic budget for their home.